hklcf/Adhell3/README.md

 - Backup and restore database<br/>
 Backup the content of the database on internal storage so that later it can be used to restore the database if the database is somehow damage.

-- App components<br/>
-Ability to disable app's permissions, services and receivers.
-Only user apps are supported.

 - DNS per application basis<br/>
 Set custom DNS for selected apps.
 Only user apps are supported.